Ratimon/redprint-wizard/src/routes/blog/_assets/posts/3-retro-pgf-5.md

-2. **Number of Monthly Visitor**: the number of developers who come to experiment our interactive turorial.
+2. **Number of (Monthly) Visitor**: the number of developers who come to experiment our interactive turorial.
 It indicates **accessibility** of The OPStack.

 This figure can be represented by GA's `page_view` events.
-It was 635 views in July, and this event can be grouped into different OPStack components.
+It was 635 views in July, and these events can be grouped into different OPStack components.
 They are :

 - `Set up Governance Layer | Redprint Wizard` page
 - `Set up Super Chain | Redprint Wizard` page